Language Access

 • Vietnamese

-The project cultivates and promotes diversity, equity, and inclusion in all aspects of our community-based programming.
-Through this Language Access Plan project, nonprofit organizations will gain greater understanding of cultural and subcultural norms through monthly educational workshops, focus groups with residents sharing their “lived experiences” of limited access due to language barriers, and increased sensitivity training through subject matter experts in legalities and positive impact this project will create in the lives of individuals, families and children who may need assistance in securing shelter, acquiring food, accessing healthcare, and emergency crisis services to ensure their basic daily needs are met.
-This project will provide strategies to support agency programs as they assist people in crisis in building their individual pathway(s) out of poverty, medical crises, and emergency situations.
-We proudly connect people to resources to increase their self-sufficiency and self-esteem, and we respectfully acknowledge the challenges associated with accessing short and long-term safe housing, daily nutritional food and financial stability.
+The project cultivated and promoted diversity, equity, and inclusion in all aspects of our community-based programming.
+Through this Language Access Plan project, nonprofit organizations gained greater understanding of cultural and subcultural norms through monthly educational workshops, focus groups with residents sharing their “lived experiences” of limited access due to language barriers, and increased sensitivity training through subject matter experts in legalities and the positive impact this project created in the lives of individuals, families, and children who needed assistance in securing shelter, acquiring food, accessing healthcare, and emergency crisis services to ensure their basic daily needs were met.
+This project provided strategies to support agency programs as they assisted people in crisis in building their individual pathway(s) out of poverty, medical crises, and emergency situations.
+We proudly connected people to resources to increase their self-sufficiency and self-esteem, and we respectfully acknowledged the challenges associated with accessing short and long-term safe housing, daily nutritional food, and financial stability.

 Objectives